 NOTE: In above cases, it is assumed that the RTP/SRTP header and/or payload necessary for the identification of PDU Set Information is not encrypted.

+- by reading the PDU Set Identification information included in the GTP-U header of DL packets arriving on N6.

+NOTE: The exact information contained in the GTP-U extension headers on N6 needs to be aligned with the information contained in the GTP-U extension headers on N3 (refer to clause 8.4.2.2 Delivering PDU Set Information to RAN).

 - by UPF implementation, e.g. PDU Set detection based on traffic characteristics.
 IP header parameters DSCP/TOS, IP port, IPv6 flow label may be used to detect PDU set, however detailed mechanisms in UPF for PDU Set information identification will not be standardized.

-Editor's note: Other N6 protocols, i.e. HTTP/MASQUE, GTP-U, IP/TCP/UDP/QUIC options, carrying PDU Set information are FFS.
-(Potential SoH).

 *** END CHANGES ***